 Ensuring Children Don’t Go Hungry on Weekends

 Each Friday during the school year, the Freestore Foodbank sends bags of food, known as Power Packs, home with students to ensure they have something to eat on weekends.
 Each Power Pack contains nearly a dozen food items, which are shelf-stable and easy to prepare.
-Nearly 5,800 children in over 95 participating schools receive Power Packs from the Freestore Foodbank each week.
+More than 4,000 children in over 95 participating schools receive Power Packs from the Freestore Foodbank each week.

 Feeding Kids After School

 Kids Cafe is a Freestore Foodbank program providing free, nutritious meals to children at the end of the school day so that they aren’t going hungry in the evenings.
 Up to 3,500 Kids Cafe meals are served weekly at over a dozen school sites in Hamilton County, Ohio and Campbell County, Kentucky.
 The meals served at Kids Cafe are prepared by adult students from the Freestore Foodbank’s Cincinnati COOKS! culinary arts job training program.

 The Summer Food Service Program gives the Freestore Foodbank the opportunity to serve hungry children during the summer months when they are away from school.
 Kids ages 1-18 receive nutritious lunches prepared by Cincinnati COOKS! at select locations.